 Anna Heilman is the author of Never Far Away: The Auschwitz Chronicles of Anna Heilman.
 This book won the 2002 City of Ottawa Book Award.
 Never Far Away was published in Canada by the University of Calgary Press, in the United States, by Michigan State University Press and in Japan by Toyo Shorin.

-To learn more about Never Far Away, please click on any of the external links below, or click on the link on either the top or bottom of this page labeled, "About Never Far Away".
+To learn more about Anna Heilman and Never Far Away, please click on any of the links on either the top or bottom of this page.

 Questions?
 Comments?
 Broken Links?
 Please write to: firstname.lastname@example.org

 This page was last updated April 13, 2015. ©2001, 2002, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2015 All Rights Reserved.